taylorza/zxn-inlineasm-doc/Documentation/Labels.md

  ...
 ```

-In this contrived example you see that we use a similar pattern when reaching the end of the string to process ie. we jump out of the print or send loop.
-Here we had to create two different labels `printDone` and `sendDone` to ensure that we jump to the correct termination location for the respective routines, we also need to use unique names for the target address to loop through each character.
-In fact, we could not use the same naming pattern `printCh` and `nextCh` because another routine with the global label `sendCh` already exists.
+In this example, we encounter a common pattern at the end of string processing: exiting the print or send loop.
+Originally, we had to use distinct labels, `printDone` and `sendDone`, to differentiate the exit points for each routine.
+Similarly, unique names were required for each character-processing address.
+The use of `sendCh` was not possible due to the preexistence of a sendCh global label.

-Using local labels the burden for creating unique names is reduced, contrast the previous example with the example below that uses local labels.
+However, with local labels, the need for unique global names diminishes.
+Observe how the following example employs local labels to simplify the naming process

 ```
   10 .asm